GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 Window Controls Overlay consists of four sub-features:

-1. The new `"window-controls-overlay"` value for the [`display_override`](/display-override/) field in the web app manifest.
+1. The `"window-controls-overlay"` value for the [`"display_override"`](/display-override/) field in the web app manifest.
-1. A mechanism to query for and work around the window controls region via the new `windowControlsOverlay` member of `window.navigator`.
+1. The CSS environment variables `titlebar-area-x`, `titlebar-area-y`, `titlebar-area-width`, and `titlebar-area-height`.
-1. The new CSS environment variables `titlebar-area-inset-left`, `titlebar-area-inset-right`, `titlebar-area-inset-top`, and `titlebar-area-inset-bottom`.
+1. The standardization of the previously proprietary CSS property `-webkit-app-region` as the `app-region` property to define draggable regions in web content.
-1. The standardization of the previously proprietary CSS property `-webkit-app-region` as the new `app-region` property to define draggable regions in web content.
+1. A mechanism to query for and work around the window controls region via the `windowControlsOverlay` member of `window.navigator`.

 ## What is Window Controls Overlay